jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Web-based server monitoring

-The `dstserver.cloud` help you manage the servers without opening the game.
+We help you manage the servers without opening the game.

 - Check CPU/RAM usage
 - send messages to players